Academic year 2022/23

 Region

-London and the South East are the only two regions to show an increased number of starts compared to 2017/18.
-However, accounting for population size in each region, London has the lowest rates of starts, participation and achievements.
-The North East and South West have the highest rates for these measures.
+Starts in all regions have fallen compared to 2021/22, ranging from a 6.3% decrease in the North East, to a 2.3% drop in the West Midlands.
+Accounting for population size in each region, London has the lowest rates of starts, participation and achievements.
+The North East, Yorkshire and the Humber and the South West have the highest rates for these measures.

 Apprenticeship starts, participation and achievement rates per population are also available at local authority district (LAD) level available via the ‘Explore data’ button in the map above.
 In these statistics, rates for Richmondshire are significantly higher than in other areas.
 This is due to the location of Catterick Garrison within its boundary and the high prevalence of apprenticeships in the British Army.